Search within this section

 |

-Not applicable if future rate reductions do not represent the return of prior gains nor net allowable costs to customers over future periods.
+If future rate reductions do not represent the return of prior gains nor reductions of net allowable costs to customers over future periods, a regulated liability should not be recorded.

 |